atbcb/usab-uswds/_pages/about/eeo/aap.md

 _The Director of Administration requests medical certification from the applicant, along with a resume and along with a brief explanation of what is required under the Schedule A hiring process and timeline._

-##### 4. Has the agency provided training to all hiring managers on the use of hiring authorities that take disability into account (e.g., Schedule A)?&nbsp; If “yes”, describe the type(s) of training and frequency.&nbsp; If “no”, describe the agency’s plan to provide this training.
+##### 4. Has the agency provided training to all hiring managers on the use of hiring authorities that take disability into account (e.g., Schedule A)?
+If “yes”, describe the type(s) of training and frequency.
+If “no”, describe the agency’s plan to provide this training.

 > Answer: Yes